 Is the eIDAS Regulation applicable to the EU Institutions?

 The Regulation is not applicable to the EU Institutions which are governed by their own adopted rules of procedures.
-The European Commission is currently regulated in this field by Decision 2004/563/EC (that has been integrated to its rules of procedures) setting Commission's own provisions on electronic and digitised documents to cover all electronic native documents and electronic documents resulting from the digitisation of documents originally on a physical medium.
-Moreover, recital 69 of the eIDAS Regulation encourages the Union institutions, bodies, offices and agencies "to recognise electronic identification and trust services covered by this Regulation for the purpose of administrative cooperation …" In this regard, it must be highlighted that the identification system of natural or legal persons used by the Commission (called ECAS) already features the possibility of using the notified eID means while the Commission is working on the recognition of the new trust services referred to in eIDAS.
+The European Commission is currently regulated in this field by Commission Decision 2004/563/EC (that has been integrated to its Rules of Procedure) setting Commission's own provisions on electronic and digitised documents to cover all electronic native documents and electronic documents resulting from the digitisation of documents originally on a physical medium.
+Moreover, recital 69 of the eIDAS Regulation encourages the Union institutions, bodies, offices and agencies "to recognise electronic identification and trust services covered by this Regulation for the purpose of administrative cooperation …".
+In this regard, it must be highlighted that the identification system of natural or legal persons used by the Commission (called EU Login) already features the possibility of using the notified eID means while the Commission is working on the recognition of the new trust services referred to in the eIDAS Regulation.